Junaith1994/Dr-Junaith/README.md

 - `Reset Password` feature if user forget the password with toast notification on top.
 Notify the user with toast notification if `Reset Password` clicked but email field is empty.
 - `Google Login` feature in login page.
 - `Redirect` user to the intended page after successfully sign-up or sign-in.
-- `CheckOut page` is in the `protected` route.
-If user is not logged-in it will redirect to..
+- `CheckOut page` is `protected`.
+If user is not logged-in it will navigate to the `Login page`.
+Otherwise it will redirect user to the checkout page.
+- `Autofilled` Name field feature in google sing-in.
+- `Modal Notification` after completing checkout form when submit button clicked.

+## `Technology Used`
+- `Firebase` & `React Firebase hook` for Authentication.
+- `Bootstrap` & `React-Bootstrap` for CSS framework.
+Also used `raw CSS`.
+- `React Router` for routing.
+- `React-hook-form` for checkout page.
+- `React Font-Awesome` for icons.
+- `react-toastify` for showing toast notification.
+- `Netlify` for hosting the web app.
+- `Environment variable` to secure the firebase config file info.